ahmadfariszk/Recipe-app-Vue/README.md

 # Recipe App
 ## Overview
 Please Use Light Mode to view.
-Havemt fully configure Dark mode yet.
+Havent fully configure Dark mode yet.

 A Vue3 app that allows users to browse and save their favourite recipes, with dynamic search bar and tags filtering.
 Made with mobile-first, responsiveness and scalability in mind.